 Ethical Standards and intolerance of malpractices

 The act of publishing involves many parties, each of which plays an important role in achieving these aims.
 It therefore follows that the author, the journal editor, the peer-reviewer, the publisher and the owner of journal have responsibilities to meet expected ethical standards at all stages in their involvement from submission to publication of an article.

 “Perspectiva” is committed to meeting and upholding standards of ethical behaviour at all stages of the publication process.
+We make every effort to eliminate any kind of malpractices.
 Below is a summary of our key expectations of editors, peer-reviewers and authors.